-Version Date Amended By Details of Change V2 05/08/17 Principal/CEO To clarify the arrangements relating to FPN in light of High Court judgement To clarify the 'regularly' bench mark for CMAT schools To advise of additional independent advice available to families with a child that has additional needs To advise of the appointment and contact details of the SASEO V3 07/05/2020 HOSWISA Updated to include first day calling and procedures when dealing with absence V4 09/09/2021 HOSWISA Addendum added 'Attendance Update 2021/22 V5 28/6/2022 Attendance Officer Updated policy with national colleagues, allowing individual schools to adopt a localised version.
+Version Date Amended By Details of Change V2 05/08/2017 Principal/CEO To clarify the arrangements relating to FPN in light of High Court judgement To clarify the 'regularly' bench mark for CMAT schools To advise of additional independent advice available to families with a child that has additional needs To advise of the appointment and contact details of the SASEO V3 07/05/2020 HOSWISA Updated to include first day calling and procedures when dealing with absence V4 09/09/2021 HOSWISA Addendum added 'Attendance Update 2021/22 V5 28/6/2022 Attendance Officer Updated policy with national colleagues, allowing individual schools to adopt a localised version.
 V6 23/11/2022 Trust Attendance Officer Updated and reviewed to include special schools V7 13/1/2023 Attendance Officer Updated registration/lateness times and coding.
+V8 1/2/2024 Attendance Officer Updated to include a directive to inform LA of regular absence and appendices updated.
+V8.1 20/9/2024 CEO Updated in line with legislation and charging.
+V9 08/04/2025 CEO Updated to include enhanced parental access to attendance data on Arbor, clarified actions at school level to promote good attendance and to provide a framework for pupils on part-time timetables.